This section provides a detailed guide to Search view.

 - Distribution graphs a distribution of the selected field.

-For more information on Scalyr's graphingt tools, see Graphs.
+For more information on Scalyr's graphing tools, see Graphs.

-(7c) The bars provide a visual indication of how often each value appears, while the numbers provide more precision.
-Note that these are often estimates due to sampling (see (7d) below).
+(4c) The bars provide a visual indication of how often each value appears, while the numbers provide more precision.
+Note that these are often estimates due to sampling (see (4d)).

-(8) This chart shows how many log messages match your search in each time period.
-You can use it to look for spikes in log volume.
-The bars show volume per time period.
-The dotted line shows a smoothed distribution of actual log volume over that time period.
+(5) The bar chart graphs the number of events matching your search, over the specified time range.
+You can use it to look for spikes in volume.
+The dotted line shows a smoothed distribution of actual log volume over the time period.

-(9) Click Expand Graph to generate a larger graph of the number of matching log messages.
-This will give you access to the complete set of graphing tools.
+Click Expand Graph to enlarge and enter Graph view, where you have access to the complete set of graphing tools.

-(11) This area shows the log messages matching your search.
+(6) This area shows the events matching your search.
 You can scroll horizontally to view long messages, and vertically to move through your selected time range.
-To jump to a specific point in time, click the appropriate spot in the bar chart.
+To jump to a specific point in time, click the time you wish to go to in the bar chart (see (5)).
+You can also use the Start/End buttons (see (10)).

 Scalyr supports linking from recognized portions of log lines in the search results.
 For example, you may want to have the value of a field called userId link to that user's page in your company directory.
 See SmartLinks to enable this feature.

-(14c) Click See In Thread Log to view log messages from the specific server thread that generated this log message.
+- Click See In Thread Log to view log messages from the specific server thread that generated this message.
 (This works only for messages reported using Scalyr's Java API library.)

-(14d) The full text of the log message is shown.
+(7b) The full text of the message is shown here.
+Click the clipboard to copy the text.

-You can choose whether to view search results as log lines, or in a table.
+You can choose whether to view search results as log lines, wrapped log lines, or in a table.
 If you choose to view them in a table, you will need to select which fields to show.

 A set of checkboxes let you control what information is included before each log message in the Matching Events list:

-- Date: The date Scalyr assigned to the log message.
-If the parser was able to identify a timestamp in the message, the date is extracted from value.
-Otherwise, the date is assigned according to the time that the message was received by Scalyr's servers.
+- Date: The date assigned to the event by Scalyr.
+If the parser identifies a timestamp in the event, that value is used.
+Otherwise, the time the event is received by Scalyr's servers is used.

-- Time: The time assigned to the message.
+- Time: The time assigned to the event.
 Works like the Date field, described above.

-- Source/Cluster: The name of the server, k8s cluster, or other source from which the message originated.
+- Source/Cluster: The name of the server, k8s cluster, or other source from which the event originated.

-- Logfile/Deployment: The name of the log file or k8s deployment from which the message originated.
+- Logfile/Deployment: The name of the log file or k8s deployment from which the event originated.

-- Raw log: The original raw log event.
+- Raw log: The full, unparsed text of the event.

 Use the Add and All buttons to move fields from the Available Fields list over to the Fields to Show list.
 The Up, Down and Remove buttons let you navigate and remove fields in the Fields to Show list.

 If you make changes and click OK, those settings will remain in effect for the life of the current account session.
 Once you log out or change teams, the changes will be lost.
 Use the Save As Default button if you find yourself frequently applying the same changes across teams and you want the settings to persist.
-Those user default settings could then be temporarily overridden by a later change to the dialog or url parameters.
+Default settings can then be temporarily overridden by a later change to the dialog or url parameters.

-(16) Click the Save button in the left-center of the search bar to display the following Save actions for your current search:
+(11) Click the Save button to display the following Save actions for your current search:

 - Save Search: Opens a dialog box that lets you save the active query to either your personal or team's list of saved searches; your list is selected by default.
 Saved searches are available in the Search main navigation menu.